gregorykelleher/gregorykelleher_website/user/pages/01.blog/new_year/item.md

 I've noticed I used _"by default"_ more than once, but that's how it really is.
 Usually the best option is the default.
 Caddy has excelled in delivering a service that balances convenience with optimum security standards.

-In the course of writing this post I also discovered I hadn't been minifying the resources I was serving from my Caddy server.
+In the course of writing this post I also discovered Caddy has an option for minifying resources too.
 Of course, the Caddyfile syntax for this is as straightforward as:

 ```
 #minify